-Healthier Hampton Roads is a regional collaboration to improve health and prosperity for everyone in the region
+Healthier 757 is a regional collaboration to improve health and prosperity for everyone in the region

 • This multi-stakeholder, integrated, community-based program bridges the work site and the community, connecting Hampton Roads through an interactive digital health platform which provides a vehicle for increasing awareness, communication, education, engagement, and behavior change

 • Creates a new model for improving health literacy that will enhance the health of our citizens, workforce quality and establish the region as a rising hub of healthcare innovation

 • With support from our leaders and sponsors,the digital platform will available to everyone in the region at no cost to them

 The EdLogics health gamification platform is the learning technology backbone of Healthier 757.
 The platform features high impact

 rewards for progress, and